rust-lang/rust-forge/src/triagebot/merge-conflicts.md

 There are several optional keys that you can include:

+- `consider-prs-from-bots` --- Should merge conflicts be reported for PR opened by bots.
 - `remove` --- A list of labels to remove from the PR when a conflict is detected.
 - `add` --- A list of labels to add to the PR when a conflict is detected.
 - `unless` --- A list of labels that, if already present on the PR, will prevent triagebot from adding or removing labels.